 - 1. Make sure that all Graduate Division paperwork has been completed. - 2.
 File a copy of your thesis or dissertation with the Department. - 3.
-Those wishing to make a PDF of their thesis/dissertation available on the Geography web site should submit the PDF with the Graduate Program Assistant and sign a permission form. - 4.
-Return your keys to our Academic Personnel Analyst - 5.
-Talk to our Director of IT about your email and computer accounts, lab keys, data, etc. - 6.
-Fill out the Exit sheet with the Graduate Program Assistant before you leave.
+Return your keys to our Academic Personnel Analyst - 4.
+Talk to our Director of IT about your email and computer accounts, lab keys, data, etc.